48% of NY high school students attend a school that offers CS, but only 3.4% of students are enrolled in a foundational CS course

 NYSED created a Computer Science and Digital Fluency Learning Standards Implementation Timeline and Roadmap, which they have published on their website to help inform districts about the process for expanding computer science programs in New York.

-Until then, please refer to these resources for more detailed recommendations, guides, and examples:
+These resources include more detailed recommendations, guides, and policy examples:

 Powered by GoDaddy